FrankWorldview/blockchain/lecture/06_Function_Call_Types.md

 - Not copied into memory
 - More gas-efficient

-👉 `calldata` is ideal for large arrays or structs that do not need modification
+👉 `calldata` is ideal for large arrays or structs that do not need modification.

 ### Example